Ohio Valley University: Academics

-OVU stressed a Christian world view throughout its educational endeavors, and all students were required to complete an instructional Bible component each semester.
-The institution had 35 different degree tracks and 33 minor concentrations within the Colleges of Business, Biblical Education, Education, and Arts and Sciences.
-OVU held an annual lectureship series on campus, attracting leaders within the Church of Christ to discuss biblical topics.
+OVU stressed a Christian world view in its educational programming, and all students were required to complete an instructional Bible component each semester.
+At its peak, the institution had 35 different degree tracks and 33 minor concentrations within the Colleges of Business, Biblical Education, Education, and Arts and Sciences.
+OVU held an annual lectureship series on campus, attracting leaders within the Church of Christ denomination to discuss biblical topics.

-In recent years, OVU had put significant effort into becoming a 21st Century center of academic innovation and excellence, and to that end had a number of unique programs in place, with more planned.
+OVU had placed significant effort into becoming a 21st-century center of academic innovation and excellence, and to that end had a number of unique programs in place, with more planned.
 Among the highlights were the Integrated Marketing and Communications degree program, which came online in 2018.

 Energy was briefly a major focus at OVU, in part as an outgrowth of the growing oil and gas industry in West Virginia and southeastern Ohio.
 OVU was also affiliated with the ACE Educational Foundation, which led efforts to construct a 90-100 megawatt clean coal gasification plant in Vienna, West Virginia by 2020.
 In addition to becoming a major revenue generator for the local community, the plant was expected to serve as a location where undergraduates could learn strong business practices and learn how a functioning power plant operates.
 Part of the effort included making practical use of excess carbon dioxide in an on-site aquaculture greenhouse through a partnership with ECSIA.

 In June 2020, the Higher Learning Commission placed the university on probation for failure to comply with the accreditation standard related to adequate finances.
 The commission reevaluated if the institution could demonstrate if it was in compliance with the criteria for accreditation.